Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Emission line profiles

 \subsection{Fiducial case}

 We show in Figure~\ref{Abb:Bild} the preshock velocity, which largely controls the local emission, and the spatially-resolved intensity of the line excess at the planet and CPD surfaces.
-The first panels serves also to understand the origin of the emission and to verify the plausibility of our geometry calculation.
+The first panels serves also to understand the origin of the emission and to verify the plausibility of our calculation of the geometry.
 As expected, the highest preshock velocity is found at the pole, with $v_0=94~\kms\approx\vFfinfty$, where

-is the free-fall velocity from infinity, and $v_0$ decreases towards the equator because angular-momentum conservation fans out the flow.
+is the free-fall velocity from infinity, and $v_0$ drops towards the equator almost by a factor $\surd{2}$ (Equation~(3) of \citealt{m24expeditus}) because angular-momentum conservation fans out the flow.

-The planet surface is much brighter per area than the CPD thanks to the higher preshock velocity: \neuGDM{at the planet surface,} the radial\footnote{In this work, unless otherwise noted (as in Appendix~\ref{Th:wosindbundc}), with ``radial'' or ``radial velocity'' we mean ``towards the planet'' \neuMB{in the reference frame of the planet}, not ``towards the observer''.} component is the \neuGDM{preshock velocity,} whereas for the CPD emission, the \textit{polar} ($\theta$) velocity component is the preshock velocity within the assumption of a purely radial, or constant-aspect-ratio, CPD surface, as discussed in \citet{m22Schock}.
-We do not include the possible scattering of planetary-surface photons off the CPD.
-We show only a small region of the CPD, approximately out to $r=3\RP$, because near this the preshock velocity drops below $v_0\approx25$--30~\kms and therefore the emission goes effectively to zero \citep{aoyama18}.
-The quantities of Figure~\ref{Abb:Bild} are plotted spatially resolved, over a region 60~$\upmu$as across, but in reality this is 2000~times smaller than the diffraction limit of the ELT in the $M$ band, $\theta\approx26$~mas, \neuGDM{set by} its 39.3-m primary mirror.
+The planet surface is much brighter per area than the CPD thanks to the higher preshock velocity: at the planet surface, the radial\footnote{In this work, unless otherwise noted (as in Appendix~\ref{Th:wosindbundc}), by ``radial'' or ``radial velocity'' we mean ``towards the planet'' in the reference frame of the planet, not ``towards the observer''.} component is the preshock velocity, whereas for the CPD emission, the \textit{polar} ($\theta$) velocity component is the preshock velocity within the assumption of a purely radial, or constant-aspect-ratio (flaring-free), CPD surface, as discussed in \citet{m22Schock}.
+Equation~(3) of \citet{m24expeditus} gives the velocity components explicitly.
+We do not include the possible scattering of photons from the planetary-surface shock off the CPD\footnote{Scattering can increase the total flux from the planet and CPD near 1--2~\mum while decreasing it past 5~\mum in a modest but noticeable way (Fig.~7 of \citealp{sun26}), with the details likely depending on the dust shape and size distribution.}.
+Figure~\ref{Abb:Bild} shows only a small region of the CPD, approximately out to $r=3\RP$, because near this the preshock velocity drops below $v_0\approx25$--30~\kms and therefore the emission goes effectively to zero \citep{aoyama18}, as Figure~\ref{Abb:MPktEmiss} reflects.
+The quantities of Figure~\ref{Abb:Bild} are plotted spatially resolved, over a region 60~$\upmu$as across, but in reality this is 2000~times smaller than the diffraction limit of the ELT in the $L$ band, $\theta\approx26$~mas, set by its 39-m primary mirror.